scrapy/scrapy/docs/topics/link-extractors.rst

         Has the same behaviour as ``restrict_xpaths``.
     :type restrict_css: str or list

+    :param restrict_text: a single regular expression (or list of regular expressions) that the link's text must match in order to be extracted.
+If not given (or empty), it will match all links.
+If a list of regular expressions is given, the link will be extracted if it matches at least one.
+    :type restrict_text: a regular expression (or list of)

     :param tags: a tag or a list of tags to consider when extracting links.
         Defaults to ``('a', 'area')``.
     :type tags: str or list